AndryRafam/aegis/README.md

 ```bash
 $ sudo make uninstall
 ```
 This will remove the executable files.
-To clean (removing all dependencies and objects), run the following command in terminal inside the directory which contains NeptuneCrypt.
+To clean (removing all dependencies and objects), run the following command in terminal inside the directory NeptuneCrypt or NeptuneCrypt-main.

 ```bash
 $ make clean